Das 3. Geschlecht

 Das 3.
 Geschlecht first appeared on May 28, 1930.
 The magazine was planned as a monthly, but was published at greater intervals, issue 2 in September 1930, issue 3 in February 1931, and issue 4 in July 1931.
 Issue 5 of May 1932 was the last issue; shortly before, the publisher Friedrich Radszuweit had died, and his heir Martin Radszuweit did not continue the magazine.
-The issues each comprised 40 pages, they contained activist texts, medical articles, clothing guides, belletristic texts as well as reports on the experiences of transvestites, supplemented by numerous photographs of transvestites and transvestite women.
+The issues each comprised 40 pages, they contained activist texts, medical articles, clothing guides, belletristic texts as well as reports on the experiences of transvestites, supplemented by numerous photographs of transvestites.
 Their appearance is considered one of the few pieces of evidence of the first "constitution of transvestites as a gender minority".
-Frequently seen in illustrations was Lotte Hahm, both Selli Engler and Elsbeth Killmer published texts there.
+Frequently seen in illustrations was Lotte Hahm, a prominent lesbian and transvestite activist within Weimar homosexual subculture.
+Both Selli Engler and Elsbeth Killmer published texts there.